-I am very excited to be able to offer the eighteenth in my series of posts asking Pro Traders about their psychological processes.
+I am very excited to be able to offer the twentieth in my series of posts asking Pro Traders about their psychological processes.
 Delving a little into how it feels to them when trading.
 The good and the bad.
 How this has changed over time and what preparation they do mentally for performing as a trader.

 One of the key features for me was that I wanted traders with experience who have been through the mill over the years and of course those who were kind enough to broach this subject publicly.
 This I hope gives developing traders more to learn from.

 I’m very fortunate to have a great line up and this week is: